shweta352/react-demo/README.md

 # react-demo
-Thisis my first Git repository
+This is my first Git repository
+Author- shweta pawar